 - Open the kitchen and bathroom windows when cooking or washing, so that steam can escape.

 - Use the extractor fan, if you have one

-- Don’t cover over any air vents – they help moisture escape and ventilate your home
+- Don’t cover over any air vents – they help moisture escape and ventilate your home.

-- Make sure the ventilation slots at the top of your windows are clear and working
+- Make sure the ventilation slots at the top of your windows are clear and working.

 Treating mould yourself

-If you find that you have mould, don’t try to remove it by brushing or using a vacuum cleaner
+If you find that you have mould, don’t try to remove it by brushing or using a vacuum cleaner.

-Apply a fungicidal wash available from most supermarkets and DIY stores, but make sure you follow the instructions.
-Dry clean mildewed clothes and shampoo any affected carpets
+Wipe down affected areas daily – don’t use bleach or washing up liquid.
+You should apply a fungicidal wash available from most supermarkets and DIY stores, but make sure you follow the instructions.
+Dryclean mildewed clothes and shampoo any affected carpets.